 - 1. Let Triangle be the problem of deciding if a simple graph G = (V, E) has a 3-clique.
-Provide a semi-formal algorithm that establishes that Triangle is in P. Explain why your algorithm requires at most a polynomial number of steps. - 2.
-An instance of 4-Subset Sum is a pair (S, t), where S is a set of positive integers and t > 0 is a positive integer, and the problem is to decide if there are four distinct members of S, x, y, z, w, for which x + y + z + w = t.
-Provide a semi-formal algorithm that establishes that 4-Subset Sum is in P. Explain why your algorithm requires at most a polynomial number of steps. - 3.
+Provide an algorithm that establishes that Triangle is in P. Prove that your algorithm has the requisite running time. - 2.
+Recall the Perm Power decision problem defined in Exercise 20 of Chapter 1.
+Provide an algorithm that establishes that Perm Power is in P. Prove that your algorithm has the requisite running time. - 3.
 An instance of the 3-Coloring decision problem is a simple graph G = (V, E), and the problem is to decide if the vertices of G can be colored using three colors (red, blue, and green) in such a way that no two adjacent vertices have the same color.
-In other words, does there exist a function color : $V \rightarrow \{\text{red}, \text{blue}, \text{green}\}$, for which, for any edge $(a, b) \in E$, $\operatorname{color}(a) \neq \operatorname{color}(b)$?
+In other words, does there exist a function color: $V \to \{\text{red}, \text{blue}, \text{green}\}$, for which, for any edge $(a, b) \in E$, color $(a) \neq \text{color}(b)$?
 For example, verify that following graph admits the 3-coloring